 The mountains and forests of Western North Carolina serve as an important area of learning for our children and our families.
 For our youngest students, the unstructured play of daily outdoor time on our campus turns into a grand adventure.
 As children get older, they go out on a variety of expeditions.
 Lower Elementary students begin with family camping trips, and Upper Elementary and Middle School students go on multi-day backpacking and camping trips in the forest or to outdoor education centers like Buffalo Cove.

 When children understand the connections between the species around them, they begin to have a more complete understanding of their relationship to nature and their place in it.
 Whether through the simple act of recycling or composting or through the in-depth study of ecosystems and ecology, Mountain Sun students recognize the complex network of relationships and consequences that make up the natural world.

-We value the power of growth in the outdoors, from the personal and group transformations that are possible in the woods to understanding of how seeds emerge.
+We value the power of play in the outdoors, from the personal and group transformations that are possible in the woods to the understanding of how seeds emerge.
 We have spaces on campus to introduce students to the fundamentals of gardening, plant care, and the importance of vegetation on the environment.
 Our students play in the dirt, dig in sandboxes, rake up leaves, and discover the beauty in and around our local streams and rivers.
 This outdoor play transfers into the classroom as students care for indoor plants, plan outdoor field experiences, discover games as works in the classroom, and more.

 Creative expression of identity is fundamental to a child’s development.
 Daily opportunities are provided for children to cultivate creative expression and integrate such expression into the learning of traditional academic material.
 Often, our art lessons incorporate the natural world through representation, abstraction, or the use of natural materials.